D4gu1l3r4n/Data_Portfolio/Sailor_Motor_Analysis/Another_Google_Lab_works/README_Google_section.md

 # Google Projects
 In this section I present various stages of three different internship projects carried out during the certificate internship:
 **Google Advanced Data Analytics Specialization**.
-The works according to the project they belong to.
+The works according to differents projects.

 ### Automatidata
 This internship project is about a fictitious company in charge of a taxi company in New York City.
 The project aims to develop a model to help predict and optimize fares for upcoming trips.

-### Waze.Inc
+### Waze.
+Inc
 In this project with Google Inc and Waze for educational purposes.
 The Waze analytics team seeks to analyse and understand why users abandon the app on a monthly basis.